Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 # Install necessary R packages for data manipulation, visualisation and mapping
 install.packages(c("stringr",     # For string manipulation functions
                    "dplyr",       # For data manipulation functions
-                   "tidyr",       # For data tidying functions
-                   "ggplot2",     # For creating visualisations using grammar of graphics "patchwork",   # For arranging multiple ggplots into single figure "tidyverse",   # Meta-package that loads several packages for data science tasks "WDI",         # For accessing World Bank data "ggmap",       # For creating maps using Google Maps "leaflet",     # For creating interactive maps
+                   "ggplot2",     # For creating visualisations using grammar of graphics "patchwork",   # For arranging multiple ggplots into a single figure "WDI",         # For accessing World Bank data "leaflet",     # For creating interactive maps
                    "ggrepel",     # For adding non-overlapping text labels to ggplot2 plots "scales"))     # For modifying axis scales and breaks in ggplot2
 ```

 ### Install Libraries